-When, it’s important to focus on long-term goals, along with the family or persons current situation.
+If it’s time to create a family budget, it’s important to focus on long-term goals, along with your family’s current expense situation.
 If a budget is not designed for a specific person’s spending in mind, it will often fail very quickly.
 A good budget should be realistic and made to work for the person it was meant for, rather than strictly following a guideline or template.
 Here are 5 of the most common features in a successful budget.

 Categories Unique to the Family’s Spending Habits and Situation